arvinsroom/msmw-docs/docs/deploying-locally.md

 Cloning the GitHub repository using Git is more complicated and takes more time, but makes it painless to update in the future when the source code is updated (e.g., with bugfixes or new features).
 If you encounter difficulties, you can read more about the process of cloning GitHub repositories [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).

-To do so, you will need to install [Git](https://git-scm.com/).
-Git is a distributed version control software; essentially allowing for quick and efficient ways for multiple people to download, update, and upload code.

-Next, create a folder on your device where you want the tool to be downloaded to.
+First, create a folder on your device where you want the tool to be downloaded to.
 It doesn't matter what it is called, but to make going through this guide easier, name it `mocksocialmediawebsite-main`.

 Once you have Git installed and your folder created, open up Visual Studio Code.
 You should see a "Getting Started" document open in Visual Studio Code if this is your first time using it.
 Using the menu at the top, click **File -> Open Folder...** and open the folder that you just created.